 1) Use those skills in the interview itself

-When you go into a job interview, the interviewer will ask about your skills, but more importantly, they will be looking to see how you use those skills in the real world.
+In a job interview, the interviewer will ask about your skills.
+But, they want to see how you use those skills in the real world.

-For example, if you are applying for a job as a customer service representative, the interviewer may ask you to role-play a scenario where a customer is angry or upset.
+For example, if you apply for a customer service job, the interviewer may ask you to role-play with an upset customer.

-This is your opportunity to show off your problem-solving, conflict resolution, and people skills – during the interview itself!
+This is your chance to show your skills in problem-solving, conflict resolution, and working with people.
+Do it during the interview!

 2) Make connections to the responsibilities required in the new job